What Is HIPAA-Compliant Videoconferencing?

 - Requires appropriate administrative, physical, and technical safeguards to ensure the confidentiality, integrity, and security of ePHI

-*ePHI is any PHI that is produced, saved, transferred, or received in an electronic form, such as when PHI is exchanged during a videoconference.
+*ePHI is any PHI produced, saved, transferred, or received in an electronic form, such as when PHI is exchanged during a videoconference.

 - Relates to compliance and investigations